 Group Sizes Matter

 Small groups tend to work more effectively within meetings.
 The setting allows for a sense of security and encourages participation.
 In a multicultural business meeting, using small group sizes can be used in two ways.

 - If possible, break your meeting up into smaller groups where feedback and open discussion may flow more easily.
 Then ask a delegated head of each group to summarise their findings.
-This may allow those who would not normally speak out in front of larger groups to
+This may allow those who would not normally speak out in front of larger groups to get their views across.

 Mix it Up

 In a meeting where the numbers are a bit bigger and the cultures diverse, a major error is to suggest that those of similar cultures work, group or be seated together.
 This will not allow for more open discussions.
 Cosy in their cultural groups, attendees tend slip into their cultural norms.
 It is vital you mix up your meeting.

 Business meetings require great planning and organisation if they are to be effective.
 As well as issues such as agendas, meeting rooms and handouts, also think about the dynamics of the attendees - their culture is one dynamic that should not be ignored.